Playboard

 Possible Knight Moves

 Bishops move diagonally any number of squares.
-A bishop cannot jump over pieces, so its path must be clear.
+A bishop stays on its starting square colour for the whole game and cannot jump over pieces.

 Possible Bishop Moves

 Rooks move horizontally or vertically any number of squares.
-A rook cannot jump over pieces, so its path must be clear.
+Like the bishop, a rook cannot jump over pieces.

 Possible Rook Moves

-The queen combines rook and bishop movement: any number of squares horizontally, vertically, or diagonally (no jumping).
+The queen combines rook and bishop movement — it can move any number of squares horizontally, vertically, or diagonally (but cannot jump).

 Possible Queen Moves

-The king moves 1 square in any direction.
-The king cannot move into check.
+The king moves 1 square in any direction — horizontally, vertically, or diagonally.
+The king cannot move to a square that is attacked by an opponent piece.

 Possible King Moves